 Through introspection, these horses taught me to recognize my own unbalanced emotions & thought processes & how these also created blocks in my deeper understandings.
 How my previously conditioned judgements & labels, learned from others, were responsible for misunderstanding what the horses were trying to teach me.
 If we make the choice to decide, label, judge, believe a situation, that a horse is being lazy, fresh or defiant, for example & we imagine a hallway of doors, we have made a deliberate conscious choice to only open a single door in that hallway of choices & closed all other possible doors or perceptions.
 How I had learned from others, that working with horses was a serious business & there was no place for relaxation, fun, laughter or deviation.
 How I had learned to drill horses in consecutive physical steps until they wanted to puke.
 How I had forced them to run circles until they were tired & just gave up so I could impose my selfish desires without consideration for their feelings or opinions, because I didn’t know another way of making them comply.
 But my biggest lesson in letting go was learning how to replace the habit of listening to others, who I had come to believe were superior & more knowledgeable than me.
 The horses taught me how to listen to them instead, who have infinitely more to teach us about horses & ourselves, than any human ever could.
 They taught me that letting go isn’t easy but it’s a choice & that choice will open unlimited new doors that the limited intellect never can.

 Learning involves replacing old information with new & deeper understandings.
 If we choose to hold onto old concepts, ideas & beliefs, we do not allow room for the experiences & subsequent acceptance of the new & improved.
 The highest attainment of understanding with horses comes not from what we accumulate intellectually but having the courage to let it all go, accept our own feelings of vulnerability & move forward with humility & a new sense of wonder & curiosity, like we had when we were children.
-If I still had a belief, it would be that letting go is the real little hidden gem.
+If I still had a belief, it would be that letting go is the real little hidden secret.